TheStalwart/tips-website/games/GearsOfWar.md

 ## Gears 5

 Playable on PC, Xbox Series and Xbox One.
+This is the only game of the series with 3-player co-op.

 Besides Game Pass, Gears 5 can also be purchased on Steam.
 Cross-play and cross-save between all platforms and storefronts is implemented via Microsoft/Xbox Account.